sonigy/W10Driver/README.md

   (when installing drivers from the backup folder, it installs only the drivers (.inf) necessary for the OS)

 ## Instructions
-**Install** - Wait, this may take some time.
+**Install** - Select a folder with drivers for example: `Backup drivers - dd.mm.yyyy`.
+Wait, this may take some time.
 Do not close the program during driver installation!
 Select the folder to which you made backup earlier.
 (The program installs `*.inf` files from folders and subfolders).\
 **Backup** - Prepares (exports) drivers to a folder, save the folder for installing drivers in the future.\
 **Remove duplicate** - `Safe` removes drivers that are older versions and are not used by the OS.